Dodgers vs. Nationals Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on an 18-game hitting streak in this matchup.
-In his last 10 outings he is hitting .425 with nine doubles, a home run, five walks and seven RBI.
+- Freeman hopes to build on a 19-game hitting streak in this matchup.
+In his last 10 games he is hitting .463 with seven doubles, two home runs, five walks and eight RBI.

 Freeman Recent Games